robinrendle/robinrendle.com/notes/shufflin.md

 extract: A new website (again).
 ---

 Last month I redesigned my website, so it’s about time to do it again.
-This one includes a bunch of details that might be interesting to talk through but perhaps it’s better to call this a “reshuffle” more than a “redesign.”
+This one includes a bunch of interesting details to talk through but perhaps it’s better to call this a “reshuffle” more than a “redesign.”

 ### i.